ImayaBharathi/Grease-Pencil/README.md

 - Use this <a href="http://www.dailyscript.com/scripts/STRANGER-THINGS-1x01-The-Vanishing-of-Will-Byers-2ND-PINK.pdf">strangers things ep1 script (upload this script in drag & drop page)</a> for testing

 ### Story Time line page:</a>
-- From your uploaded script, Storyboard frames are extracted in mere 100's
+- From your uploaded script each & every frames will be extracted
--
+- Without exception, every frame will have the following ~ BG
+   ~ Charecter
+   ~
 <br>

 ## 🤔 What is Grease Pencil